bkw777/NODE_DATAPAC/README.md

 - a K85 equivalent of the legacy RAM100.CO
 - (default) new versions for 100, 200, & K85 that supports 4 banks

-"all models" currently means 100, 200, & K85

 `make clean all` builds RAMxxx.CO and RAMxxx.DO for all models.
-The .DO loaders may be used to bootstrap install via `dl -v -b` or [tsend.ps1](https://github.com/bkw777/tsend)
+(100, 200, K85)

 `make clean legacy` builds legacy versions for 100 & 200 and compares them against preserved copies of the originals to verify they match exactly.

-`make load_100` or load_200, or load_K85, builds the .DO if not already, and runs `dl -v -b ...` to send it to the portable for convenient devel & test.
+`make load_100` or 200, or K85: convenience wrapper that builds and then runs `dl -v -b ...` to install to the portable.

-`RAMnnn.map` are alo generated for each `RAMnnn.CO`, which contains subroutine addresses.
+`RAMxxx.map` are also generated for each `RAMxxx.CO`, which contains all the labelled addresses.
 A few of the main jump targets are usable from BASIC via CALL.
-See [RAMDSK.TIP](software/RAMDSK/RAMDSK.TIP) and [RAMDSK.DO](ROM/100/RAMDSK.DO) but ignore the addresses in both.
+See [RAMDSK.TIP](software/RAMDSK/RAMDSK.TIP) and [RAMDSK.DO](ROM/100/RAMDSK.DO) but ignore those addresses.

 ### Installing RAMDSK